Choosing the right paraglider class

 | Do you have years of experience and want to fly competitions? | EN-D / CCC |

-Conclusion: making the right decision
+Conclusion: Making the right decision

-Choosing the right paraglider is crucial for yoursafety, your flying fun and your development as a pilot.
-Beginners should start with aEN-A glider while experienced pilots should start with anEN-B or EN-C glider will benefit.
-Professionals and competition pilots often choose EN-D or CCC wings.
+Choosing the right paraglider is crucial for your safety, your enjoyment of flying, and your development as a pilot.
+Beginners should start with an EN-A glider, while experienced pilots will benefit from an EN-B or EN-C glider.
+Professionals and competition pilots often choose EN-D or CCC gliders.

 Tips for making the right choice: